peterdb/faker/README.md

 ----
 Faker uses ResourceBundles to organize strings (like first names) and formats (postal codes), allowing you to get different results by switching locales.

-For example: the following code fragment changes the locale to spanish.
+For example: the following code fragment changes the locale to french.

 ```groovy
 import faker.*